teakzc/crunchwrap/README.md

 ## Fade

+### IMPORTANT!

+When using fades make sure you have a IDLE track in the background.
+Why?

+Because fades utilize weights, and they only work if you have another track playing.

 When configuring `fade` times do not set either fadein or fadeout to zero, as this does nothing.

 `fade` time is not measured in `seconds` but in a value ranging from 0 to 1; from the start of the animation to the end.
 This allows for easy fade configuration without calculation.